radareorg/radare2-book/rabin2/libraries.md

     4 libraries

-If you compare the output of 'rabin2 -l' and 'ldd' you will notice that rabin will list less libraries than 'ldd'.
-The reason is that rabin will not follow the dependencies of the listed libraries, it will just display the ones listed in the binary itself.
+If you compare outputs of `rabin2 -l` and `ldd`, you will notice that rabin2 lists fewer libraries than `ldd`.
+The reason is that rabin2 does not follow and does not show dependencies of libraries.
+Only original binary dependencies are shown.